minio/minio/docs/retention/README.md

 ### 3. Note

 - When global WORM is enabled by `MINIO_WORM` environment variable or `worm` field in configuration file supersedes bucket level WORM and `PUT object lock configuration` REST API is disabled.
-- global WORM and objects in `Compliance` mode can never be overwritten
+- In global WORM mode objects can never be overwritten
+- In `Compliance` mode, objects cannot be overwritten or deleted by anyone until retention period is expired.
+If user has requisite governance bypass permissions, an object's retention date can be extended in `Compliance` mode.
 - Currently `Governance` mode does not allow overwriting an existing object as versioning is not available in MinIO.
-To that extent `Governance` mode is similar to `Compliance`.
 However, if user has requisite `Governance` bypass permissions, an object in `Governance` mode can be overwritten.
 - Once object lock configuration is set to a bucket, new objects inherit the retention settings of the bucket object lock configuration (if set) or the retention headers set in the PUT request or set with PutObjectRetention API call

+- MINIO_NTP_SERVER environment variable can be set to remote NTP server endpoint if system time is not desired for setting retention dates.

 ## Explore Further